All Episodes

 No revenue is sufficient without economy.

-You can bring in all the revenue you want, but you're not going to solve the national debt problem until you unless you start living within your means.
+In other words, you can bring in all the revenue you want, but you're not going to solve the national debt problem unless you start living within your means.

 I like what he did with Doge and so on.